IHS-Approved Categories Of Instruction

 1. Cleaning

-2. Battery checks
+2. Listening checks

-1. External ear anatomy and earmold considerations
+5. External ear anatomy considerations

-3. In-office earmold fabrication
+8. In-office earmold and custom shell fabrication

-Earmold and Custom Shell Modifications and Acoustic Effects (canal; bore; venting)
+9. Earmold and Custom Shell Modifications

-1. Equipment and supplies
+12. Equipment and Supplies

 CATEGORY VI – EAR IMPRESSIONS